-Interdisciplinary training in developmental psychology is available to students in Psychology.
+Interdisciplinary training in developmental psychology is available to students in Psychology within the CNS concentration.
 The developmental specialization consists of a program of research and coursework.
 It is a way to fulfill CNS requirements for students who wish to specialize in development.